 Why Does Costco Use This Specific Ingredients List?

-Costco’s goal was clear: create an affordable yet delicious hot dog that can be mass-produced without sacrificing taste or safety.
-The chosen ingredients reflect this balance perfectly.
+Costco’s goal is clear: create an affordable, filling, and consistent hot dog that can be served or sold at scale without sacrificing the signature taste customers expect.
+The chosen ingredients reflect that balance.

 This thoughtful ingredient composition has helped make the Costco hot dog not just an item on a menu but an iconic American snack loved by millions.